wfogame/Excel/README.md

 4. Choose the desired output format (PDF or SQL) to generate reports or export data.
 5. Remeber delete the following folders: ignore, public/learning public/deprecated public/new

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes otherwise, this repository WILL NO LONGER BE UPDATED because I'm tired of this project.
-Lmao My attention span is so low PLSSS SSS HELP oh this is no longer updated?

-## License
-Your may use this for STRICTLY non-comerical purposes See the LICENSE file for more details.

-## Hosting Purposes For The Internet ( After Obtaining explicit wrritten permmision from wfogame.
-See LICENSE)

-   1. Obtain explicit written permision from wfogame.
-   2. In index.html customize the meta tags to your needs.
-   3. Host the website.
-   4. Submit to Google, ( search.google.com/search-console ).
-   5. Optional: Add meta tags to the rest of the pages.

-## IMPORTANT MAJOR SECURITY ISSUES BEFORE HOSTING

-Vulnerabilities:

-secret:'your-secret-key' Not very secure is it?

-Manipluation of headers soo.... if (file.mimetype.includes('spreadsheet')) then malcious headers

-need to parameterze sql so you odont get SQL injected attacked

-also cross origin attacks !!!! ned to generate user code or something like that secure user session only code that gets sent with.

-So if u guys wnanna commit maybe these issues should be focus cuz otherwise i dont get what somebody would change